DanDDevelopment/Dynamic-Roleplay/dynamic/resources/[dynextra]/karma-mdt/README.md

 - **My dispatch calls are not being populated?** - You have not started the dispatch resource before the mdt or renamed the dispatch resource name and not made the necessary changes in mdt to reflect that.

-- **Getting a error about utf8mb4_unicode illegal collation?** - QBCore has decided to change their collations on the new txAdmin recipe, change your collation on your players table to utf8mb4_general_ci.
+- **Getting a error about utf8mb4_unicode illegal collation?** - DynCore has decided to change their collations on the new txAdmin recipe, change your collation on your players table to utf8mb4_general_ci.
 Run this query below on your database to automatically change it.
 ```sql
 ALTER TABLE players CONVERT TO CHARACTER SET utf8mb4 COLLATE utf8mb4_general_ci
 ```